Wesxdz/kahlo-yawn/_posts/dream.md

 *The precision and complexity of an eagle's eye or a swallow's swing couldn't emerge without clockwork rules for what is laid down when*
 -The Selfish Gene

-To BHLHE41 or not to BHLHE41?

 ![GI201 Graph Imagination](/assets/blog/dream/graph_imagination.png)

-**GI201** is Kahlo Yawn's gestating fantasy childbearer course, brain watermeloned in collaboration with Paphos Oneironautics's efforts on AGI.
+**GI201** is Kahlo Yawn's gestating fantasy childbearer colearning experience, brain watermeloned in collaboration with Paphos Oneironautics's efforts on AGI.

 **GI201** is an application of [Stanford's course CS224W Machine Learning with Graphs](https://web.stanford.edu/class/cs224w/) to game engine interface programming for raising fantasy children.
 We're just a little bit more macaroni code tower platter clatter with *our* parent projects than the other kinders at Stanford, okay?